frogCaller/e-ink-ticker/README.md

    - `python3 display.py`

 # How It Works
-  - The script fetches cryptocurrency prices and 7-day historical data from the CoinGecko API.
+  - The script fetches cryptocurrency prices and 7-day historical data from the CoinGecko API every 5 minutes.
   - The data is displayed on the e-Ink screen, refreshing every 20 seconds.
   - The y-axis scale of the graphs is adjusted based on the lowest and highest prices of the week.